Foo-King-Jimmy/xcript/README.md

 # xcript

-C scripting à la UNIX shell with functions
+C scripting a la UNIX shell with functions

 ---